vanakenm/blog-11ty/src/posts/2023-10-09-seniority-reloaded.md

 ## But what about the technology?

 I guess you can be very senior in technology too.
-I'm quite happy to be able to rely & learn from people 15 or 20 years younger than me.

 As far as I'm concerned, I've seen 28 years old developers I would not beat in a hackathon/tech competition settings.